Faustina the Elder: Death and legacy

-Depiction of Pius and Faustina being borne aloft on the back of a winged figure.
+Depiction of Pius and Faustina being borne aloft on the back of a winged genius.
 From the base of the Column of Antoninus Pius.

 The posthumous cult of Faustina was exceptionally widespread, and Faustina's image continued to be omnipresent throughout Antoninus Pius' principate.
 A colossal marble head, believed to be that of Faustina and discovered in 2008, figured as one of several monumental imperial statues at the ancient site of Sagalassos in today's Turkey.
 In Olympia, Herodes Atticus dedicated a nymphaeum that displayed statues of Faustina and other Antonines as well as his own ancestors.
 Faustina also appears on the Parthian Monument at Ephesus commemorating members of the imperial family.
 Bergmann and Watson have characterized the commemoration of Faustina as central to Antoninus Pius' political persona.
 One larger-than-life statue, discovered in situ near the Termini railway station at Rome, appears to depict Faustina as Concordia, with a patera and cornucopia; it would have been displayed alongside statues of Diana Lucifera and Apollo-Sol in baths privately owned but available to the public.

 Antoninus and Faustina were officially held up as such exemplars of conjugal harmony that newlyweds were directed to pray at an altar of Antoninus and Faustina that they might live up to their example.
 This was evidently the case in Ostia, and probably so in Rome.

 The Temple of Faustina is thought to have been dedicated in 144.
 It is a grand hexastyle structure with Corinthian columns, possibly designed originally to be a temple of Ceres.
 Depictions on coins appear to show a cult image of Faustina seated on a throne and holding a tall staff in her left hand.
 Faustina's portrait on coins from this period is often crowned as well as veiled, which may also recall a feature of Faustina's cult image from the temple.